 Many wonder why they can grow to a certain length and then it seems growth stops.
 This is very common at shoulder length.
 Often the reason for this perceived stunted growth is that the ends of the hair are fraying and breaking at the same rate as growth.
 Hair at shoulder length, for instance, often experiences unnoticed hair breakage due to friction.
 The ends of the hair rubs against clothing and fabric chair backs.
 Additionally, other hair lengths may experience this by not properly protecting hair under hats and wigs.
 The constant friction causes the hair to split at the ends or midstrand.
 This weakened state causes breakage and ragged ends that continue up the shaft for further breakage.
 This can be further complicated by hair weakened by heated styling tools, such as flat irons and curlers, overdrying from shampoos, moisture loss due to exposure to air and rough styling with combs and brushes.

-We'll talk more about protective styling, strengthening the hair and moisturizing and sealing later.
-For now, take time to assess your ends and trim, if necessary.
-Be sure to make a note in your journal about the condition of your ends and how you've trimmed and, if you are seeing this post in our facebook group, give it a like.
+We'll continue to talk more about protective styling, strengthening the hair and moisturizing and sealing throughout the Challenge.
+For now, take a few moments to assess your ends and trim, if necessary.
+Be sure to make a note in your journal about the condition of your ends and how you've trimmed.

 That said, head over to our facebook group, and let's talk about it.
 Got questions?
 Drop them there.